-- 5.1 Reflect on own contributions to and performance within multicultural teams, e.g., through seeking feedback - 5.2 Create and foster a safe and effective team environment (e.g. respectfully contribute to team discussions, encourage knowledge sharing, facilitate discussion with a clear conclusion/summary), taking into account diverse backgrounds, talents, and values - 5.3 Contribute to a productive atmosphere, encourage knowledge sharing, and facilitate discussion with a clear conclusion/summary, when taking up different roles in collaborative learning. - 5.4 Deliver informed feedback in a meaningful and responsible way, respond to received feedback recognizing the relevance & transfer to new settings/contexts (feedback cycle). - 3.
-The programme includes the six specialisations listed below.
-Participants select the specialisation they would like to follow in November. - Global Governance for Development - Governance of Innovation - Migration Studies
+5.1 Reflect on own contributions to and performance within multicultural teams, e.g., through seeking feedback

+5.2 Create and foster a safe and effective team environment (e.g. respectfully contribute to team discussions, encourage knowledge sharing, facilitate discussion with a clear conclusion/summary), taking into account diverse backgrounds, talents, and values 5.3 Contribute to a productive atmosphere, encourage knowledge sharing, and facilitate discussion with a clear conclusion/summary, when taking up different roles in collaborative learning.

+5.4 Deliver informed feedback in a meaningful and responsible way, respond to received feedback recognizing the relevance & transfer to new settings/contexts (feedback cycle).

+- 3. The programme includes the six specialisations listed below.
+Students select the specialisation they would like to follow in November.

+- Global Governance for Development

+- Governance of Innovation

+- Migration Studies

-- Risk & Vulnerability - Social Protection Policy - (Pre)approved free elective track A list of pre-approved free elective tracks are available on the Student Portal.
-Participants can choose a pre-approved free elective track or request for an alternative free elective track to be considered by the Board of Examiners.
-In this case, participants are required to discuss the free elective track with the programme director and must submit the proposed free elective track to the Board of Examiners together with a motivation letter justifying the proposed course combination by the deadline stated in Student Portal to register for a specialisation.
-The Board of Examiners reviews and approves or rejects the request based on the extent to which the proposed combination ensures that the participant attains the programme learning outcomes mentioned in article 3.1.2. - This specialisation on Social Entrepreneurship and Public Policy will not be offered as of September 2023.
-For participants who started this specialisation prior to September 2023 transition regulations apply.
-Please refer to Appendix B for the transitional regulations. - This specialisation merges the specialisations formerly known as Regional Integration & Multi level Governance and Foreign Policy & Development.
-For participants who started these specialisations prior to September 2022 transition regulations apply.
-Please refer to Appendix B for the transitional regulations.
+- Risk & Vulnerability

+- Social Protection Policy

+- (Pre)approved free elective track

+A list of pre-approved free elective tracks are available on the Student Portal.
+Students can choose a pre-approved free elective track or request for an alternative free elective track to be considered by the Board of Examiners.
+In this case, students are required to discuss the free elective track with the programme director and must submit the proposed free elective track to the Board of Examiners together with a motivation letter justifying the proposed course combination by the deadline stated in Student Portal to register for a specialisation.
+The Board of Examiners reviews and approves or rejects the request based on the extent to which the proposed combination ensures that the student attains the programme learning outcomes mentioned in article 3.1.2.